ClickCease ...

 To use a warm compress, dip a clean cloth in warm water, wring out the excess moisture, and place it on the jaw joint for 10-15 minutes.
 Repeat this several times a day.
 Alternatively, you can use a cold compress by wrapping a few ice cubes in a thin cloth and applying it to the affected area for 10-15 minutes, several times a day.

-2. Practice Jaw Stretching Exercises
+2. Practice Jaw-Stretching Exercises

-Jaw stretching exercises can help improve jaw mobility and alleviate popping.
+Jaw-stretching exercises can help improve jaw mobility and alleviate popping.
 Here are a few simple exercises you can try:

 3. Maintain Proper Posture

 Poor posture can contribute to jaw popping.
 When you slouch or hunch forward, it puts unnecessary strain on your jaw joint.
-Maintaining proper posture, especially when sitting or standing, can help alleviate the symptoms of jaw popping.
+Maintaining proper posture, when both sitting or standing, can help alleviate the symptoms of jaw popping.

 Ensure your spine is aligned and your shoulders are relaxed.
-Keep your head upright and avoid hunching forward.
+Keep your head upright, and avoid hunching forward.
 If you spend long hours sitting at a desk, consider using an ergonomic chair that provides proper support for your back and neck.

 4. Avoid Chewing Hard Foods

 Chewing hard or tough foods can put excess strain on your jaw joint and exacerbate jaw popping.
-To reduce the symptoms, try to avoid or minimize the consumption of foods that require excessive chewing, such as hard candies, tough meats, and crunchy snacks.
+To reduce the symptoms, try to avoid or minimize the consumption of foods that require excessive chewing, such as hard candies, tough meats and crunchy snacks.

-Instead, opt for softer foods that are easier to chew, such as mashed potatoes, yogurt, steamed vegetables, and soups.
+Instead, opt for softer foods that are easier to chew, such as mashed potatoes, yogurt, steamed vegetables and soups.
 Cutting food into smaller, bite-sized pieces can also help alleviate stress on the jaw joint.

 5. Reduce Stress and Relax